Why is Northwestern becoming involved in developing MOOCs?

 Where can I find support for MOOC development?

 A coordinated approach will be implemented to help ensure that we are most effectively and efficiently enabling faculty to develop high-quality MOOCs.
 This approach will consist of a Coordinated Service Center providing a centralized point of contact and coordination for faculty seeking assistance and support in developing distance online learning initiatives.
-This approach leverages the existing skills and relationships that exist on campus by coordinating the respective talents and programs of the traditional support units (SCS, Searle Center, NUIT, Library, Schools).
+This approach leverages the existing skills and relationships that exist on campus by coordinating the respective talents and programs of the traditional support units (SPS, Searle Center, NUIT, Library, Schools).

 The Coordinated Service Center will work closely with the Faculty Distance Learning Workgroup to ensure that Northwestern is showcasing high-quality MOOCs.
 To consult with or contact the Coordinated Service Center, please contact email@example.com

-The School of Continuing Studies and Academic & Research Technologies (within NUIT) will be primary sources for supporting faculty in the development and delivery of MOOCs for the Coursera platform; others within the University will also serve as a resource in this manner, including school-based support, the Searle Center for Advancing Learning and Teaching and the University Library Digital Collections.
+The School of Professional Studies and Academic & Research Technologies (within NUIT) will be primary sources for supporting faculty in the development and delivery of MOOCs for the Coursera platform; others within the University will also serve as a resource in this manner, including school-based support, the Searle Center for Advancing Learning and Teaching and the University Library Digital Collections.

 Will a MOOC require approval?